Minhao-Zhang/GlossaryAssistedTranslator/README.md

 ## Usage

 Please refer to the notebook [example.ipynb](example.ipynb) for an example on how to use the tool box.

+## Things you could customize

+- Use different OpenAI Whisper models.
+- Use different LLMs that can be run through Ollama.
+- Change the system prompt for translation.
+  - Provide a glossary for more accurate translation.
+  - Tune the tone of voice for the translation.
+  - change the context length of the LLM.

 ## Additional help